 WHAT WE BELIEVE

-Our supreme desire is to know Christ, and to be conformed to His image by the power of the Holy Spirit.
-We are not a denominational church, nor are opposed to denominations — only the over-emphasis of doctrinal differences that could lead to needless division.
+Our supreme desire is to know Christ and to be conformed to His image by the power of the Holy Spirit.
+We are not a denominational church, nor opposed to denominations — only the over-emphasis of doctrinal differences that could lead to needless division.

-Calvary Chapel Middlesex is part of the Calvary Chapel Association of churches.
+Calvary Chapel Middlesex is an affiliate of the Calvary Chapel Association of churches.

 More About CCA